Saturday, November 16, 2024

 But it was for those reasons--and the ghostly cover that appeared to have been captured with a daguerreotype or at best an 1890s Kodak brownie camera--that I was quickly obsessed with the album.
 The opening track, "A Sort of Homecoming," brought the murk in right away and conjured images of a long journey undertaken in a grey, overcast, wintery landscape.

-If I am in a particularly vulnerable state of mind, as I have been quite often recently, "Pride (In the Name of Love)"'s heartfelt salute to Martin Luther King, Jr. can still move me to tears--as it did last week when I listened to it one dark morning on the way to work.
+If I am in a particularly vulnerable state of mind, as I have been quite often recently, "Pride (In the Name of Love)"'s heartfelt salute to Martin Luther King, Jr., with its opening guitar riff that sounds like a clarion call, can still move me to tears--as it did last week when I listened to it one dark morning on the way to work.

 The jittery "Wire" is a song I've always liked, but is not one that seems to get much attention.
 The lyrics might be a bit tossed off, but it's musically propulsive.